PhilipEHausner/TiCCo/README.md

 ```

 ## Running the User Interface
+During the generation of time-centric co-occurrence graphs, a file named `indexed_documents.json` is created in the output folder.
+In `api/config.py` specify the path to this file in the variable `INDEXED_DOCUMENTS_PATH`.

 To start the user interface, `cd` into the `api/` folder, and run
 ```bash
 uvicorn API:app --reload